jaywalker76/calendar/implementation_diary.md

 ~~Finish Col Header renderization: separate code~~ ~~Convert Calendar Body into a Component~~
-Should Calendar Header be part of Body?
+~~Should Calendar Header be part of Body?~~ makes sense that the col header be part of the calendar body

 1. Change starting day of week